-Are you a my kids are my everything parent?
+Are you a ‘my kids are my everything’ parent?

-So does being a my kids are my everything parent create entitlement?
+So does being a ‘my kids are my everything’ parent create entitlement?

-Hang on, you’re probably saying.
+“Hang on,” you’re probably saying.
 Surely I should show my child every day that they are the most important person on the planet to me?
-And doesn’t that mean as a parent I should act in a way that my kids are my everything?
-Actually no, you shouldn’t.
-Because it is that attitude that does lead directly to entitlement and entitlement can run the gambit of kids just generally being unpleasant to having expectations that don’t fit with reality, which the cartoon above does a great job of representing.
+And doesn’t that imply that as a parent, I should act as if my children are everything?
+Actually, no, you shouldn’t.
+Because it is that attitude that leads directly to entitlement, and entitlement can range from kids just generally being unpleasant to having expectations that don’t fit with reality, which the cartoon above does a great job of representing.

 Who is running the parenting ship?

-It’s the same for virtually ever aspect of life and it’s why I’m constantly confounded when parenting experts suggest that children should be all consuming.
-I’ve read one book by Alfie Kohn called ‘Unconditional Parenting’ where he suggests that you should allow your child as much self determination as possible.
+It’s the same for virtually every aspect of life, which is why I’m constantly confounded when parenting experts suggest that both children’s wants and needs should be all-consuming.
+I’ve read the classic attachment parenting book by Alfie Kohn called “Unconditional Parenting,” where he suggests that you should allow your child as much self-determination as possible.

 As an example, instead of dictating when it’s bathtime for your three-year-old, you should give your child a choice of when they’d like to have bath time, i.e., perhaps before or after dinner.
 Ok, but is that really realistic—turning everything around in your life to accommodate your kids—and, more importantly, is it preferable?